GaloisInc/.github/README.md

 # GitHub Workflows and Actions

-A collection of github actions and other tooling designed to reduce repetition and make adding pipelines easier.
+A collection of Github Actions designed to reduce repetition across projects.

-Not every bit of logic should be contained in its own action, and when possible, individual projects should ideally do a bit of legwork to make their workflows more standardized. (e.g., being able to run tests without requiring a highly customized and involved setup)

 ## Actions